-Angela Mendoza - Planeta.com
+Angela Mendoza Martínez

 Photo: Angela Mendoza

-Befriending an artisan means befriending the family … and the town and ever-widening circles of friends.
-For those keen on tourism that prioritizes faces as well as places, this page celebrates our friendship with Angela Mendoza, her family and many friends.
-We have learned that Angela passed away in June 2020.
+Befriending an artisan means befriending the family … and the town, and ever-widening circles of friends.
+For those keen on travel and tourism that prioritizes faces as well as places, this page celebrates my (Ron Mader) friendship with Angela Mendoza Martínez, her family, the community of Teotitlán del Valle and many friends. = Hacerse amigo de un artesano significa hacerse amigo de la familia … y del pueblo, y de círculos de amigos cada vez más amplios.
+Para los amantes de los viajes y el turismo que priorizan tanto los rostros como los lugares, esta página celebra mi amistad (Ron Mader) con Ángela Mendoza Martínez, su familia, la comunidad de Teotitlán del Valle y muchos amigos.

+Angela passed away in June 2020.
+It has been a year since Angela’s passing, and I am forever grateful to her kindness and patience, her willingness to teach me a little of the Zapotec language.
+Mexico’s finest ambassadors include the shining lights in local communities.
+Much love and caring to the family. = Angela falleció en junio de 2020.
+Ha pasado un año desde el fallecimiento de Angela, y estaré eternamente agradecido por su amabilidad y paciencia, su voluntad de enseñarme un poco del idioma zapoteca.
+Los mejores embajadores de México incluyen las luces brillantes en las comunidades locales.
 Mucho amor y cariño a la familia.

+Essay

+I first met Angela when she sold her weavings at the Antiguo Seminario Pochote (in between the Pochote Market locations at the Arquitos.

-She sold weavings and other gifts from her home workshop in Teotitlán del Valle, Aldama #18.
+She later sold weavings and other gifts from her home workshop in Teotitlán del Valle, Aldama #18.
 Store name: Quie Dai’n (Punta del Cerro, or Top of the Hill).

-Essay

-I met Angela when she sold her weavings at the Antiguo Seminario Pochote (in between the Pochote Market locations at the Arquitos.

 Some background about Pochote.
 This was a market that emerged early in my living in Oaxaca (2003) and access could not have been easier or more beautiful.
 Srute nain.